abucquet/bank_is_open/README.md

-# bank_is_open
+# The Bank is Open: AI in Sports Betting
-Predicting NBA Gambling Indicators and placing relevant bets using Machine Learning.
+Predicting NBA Gambling Indicators and placing relevant bets using Machine Learning (made as part of a Stanford CS229 project).